 This phenomenon is rooted in part in the adrenal glands role in producing hormones, including sex hormones.
-In the female body it produces sex hormones (4) (up to 50% after menopause) and stress related hormones, like cortisol and adrenaline.
+In the female body the adrenals produce sex hormones (4), up to 50% after menopause, and stress related hormones, like cortisol and adrenaline.
 If the adrenals are producing stress hormones, they are less likely to be able to make sex hormones at the same time (5).
 Ironically, in this situation stress and depression act like a feedback loop, making it harder for women to regulate ovarian hormones, which can lead to early onset menopause (1).
 To make matters worse, if a woman’s body is under prolonged stress, her body will convert progesterone (a sex hormone) into cortisol (a stress hormone).
-Cortisol then disrupts the brains production f something called BDNF (Brain-derived neurotrophic factor) which is associated with keeping the brain healthy (helping make new neurons and connections between existing neurons).
+Cortisol then disrupts the brains production of something called BDNF (Brain-derived neurotrophic factor).
+BDNF is associated with keeping the brain healthy (helping make new neurons and connections between existing neurons).
 Low levels of BDNF have been connected to depression (53).
-If a person stops making enough BDNF to keep their brain healthy for a long enough time, parts of the brain will start to atrophy or shrink (6).
+If a person’s brain stops making enough BDNF for a prolonged period of time, parts of the brain will start to atrophy or shrink (6).

 Sleep hygiene is important.
 Having a routine helps maintain dopamine levels (56).

 Manage stress, high stress levels are connected to low dopamine levels (56).